SSithub/Sonics.ai/README.md

 <br>

 >- Furthermore, the model's capacity for iterative image editing powers the "Update" and "Tweak" functionalities.
-Users can refine character designs or adjust entire panels using natural language, providing a fluid and intuitive creative workflow.
+>- Users can refine character designs **independently & precisely** or adjust entire panels using natural language, providing a fluid and intuitive creative workflow.
->- Finally, the most critical feature is its sophisticated in-image text rendering.
-The application relies on the model to flawlessly render narration and dialogue within speech bubbles and caption boxes directly onto the panel, transforming disparate assets into a finished comic page.
-These features are not just supplemental; they are the engine driving the creation of every visual element from character design to the final page.
+>- One of the most critical feature is **its sophisticated in-image rendering** .The application relies on the model to flawlessly render narration and dialogue within speech bubbles and caption boxes directly onto the panel, transforming disparate assets into a finished comic page.

+...these features are not just supplemental; they are the engine driving the creation of every visual element from character design to the final page.

 <br>